 The Russian Church of Geneva

 Switzerland is famous for quality watches, some brand names are well-known all over the world.
 Rolex, Omega, Patek Philippe and co., and Tissot are some of them.
 The original Swiss watches are expensive, but considering the delicate designs, it’s worth it.
 To remind me of Switzerland, I bought a nice Richelieu ladies’ watch.
-It stopped working after a year and a couple of months, so I sent it home to the Philippines for my mom to use. 😛 I really like wearing a simple and small watch, and currently using a Skagen, a Danish-brand.
+(It stopped working after a year and a couple of months.)
+I really like wearing a simple and small watch, and at time of writing this post, I’m using a Skagen, a Danish-brand.

 At a Swiss train station - Rolex sign board above